Home Oil & Gas U.S. pushes oil investments in Guyana while European Diplomats advocate for green...

 Speaking to a packed audience of diplomats, business leaders, and local stakeholders, U.S. Ambassador Nicole Theriot championed Guyana’s oil and gas industry, urging American businesses to continue investing in the sector, which she described as a key area of collaboration between the two nations.

-“We are very much involved in oil,” Ambassador Theriot said, addressing the importance of the energy sector in Guyana’s economic transformation.
+“We are very much involved in oil,” Ambassador Theriot said.

 “The U.S. is the largest source of foreign investment here, and while the government and President Ali are keen to diversify Guyana’s economy, we are also heavily engaged in oil and gas,” she added.